-These switches are labeled AUX 1, AUX 2, AUX 3, AUX 4, AUX 5 and AUX 6.
-They will only operate while the ignition is in the on position, whether the engine is running or not.
-It is, however, recommended that the engine remain running to maintain a battery charge when using the switches for an extended duration or higher current draws.
-When switched on by the operator they provide electrical battery power for a variety of uses.
+The switches are labeled AUX 1 through AUX 6.
+They only operate when the ignition is in the on position, whether the engine is running or not.
+We recommend that you leave the engine running to maintain battery charge when using the switches for an extended time or when using higher current draw accessories.
+When a switch is turned on, the indicator light on the switch illuminates and the circuit provides power to the device wired to that switch.